alfredomartinezjr/wosostats/resources/how-to-log-stats.md

 7. The template spreadsheet should be 1500 rows long.
 However, if the match you are logging requires more rows and ends up going into blank rows (beyond the ones filled in with “-” hyphens), then guesstimate how many more rows you’ll need and fill them all in with additional “-” hyphens (more on what those are about below).

 #While logging match stats
-Start logging stats in the row below the one with “kickoff” in the “poss.action” column.
+1. Start logging stats in the row below the one with “kickoff” in the `poss.action` column.
-Create a new row for the following types of events (refer to the events-definitions.doc file for how to define each event), to be typed in the “poss.action” exactly as it’s shown in italics for each event
+2. Create a new row for the following types of events (refer to the events-definitions.doc file for how to define each event), to be typed in the “poss.action” exactly as it’s shown in italics for each event
-(shots.stopped.by.gk) - Shots stopped by the goalkeeper (shots.stopped.by.def) - Shots stopped by a defender (shots.blocked) - Shots blocked by a defender (shots.missed) - Shots missed
+  * Shots stopped by the goalkeeper - `shots.stopped.by.gk`
+  * Shots stopped by a defender - `shots.stopped.by.def`
+  * Shots blocked by a defender - `shots.blocked`
+  * Shots missed - `shots.missed`
-(shots.scored) - Shots scored
+  * Shots scored - `shots.scored`
-(passes.f) - Forward pass attempt
+  * Forward pass attempts - `passes.f`
-(passes.s) - Sideways pass attempt
-(passes.b) - Backwards pass attempt
+  * Sideway pass attempts - `passes.s`
+  * Backward pass attempts - `passes.b`
-(movement) - Movement into a different zone (take.on.won) - Take ons won
+  * Movement into another zone - `movement`
+  * Take ons won - `take.on.won`
-(take.on.lost) - Take ons lost
+  * Take ons lost - `take.on.lost`
-(dispossessed) - Dispossessed
-(lost.touch) - Lost touches
+  * Dispossessed of the ball - `dispossessed`
-(aerial.won) - Aerial duels won
+  * Aerial duels won - `aerial.won`
-(aerial.lost) - Aerial duels lost
+  * Aerial duels lost - `aerial.lost`
-(recoveries) - Recoveries
-(balls.shielded) - Balls Shielded
-(clearances) - Clearances
-(offside.calls) - Offside calls
-(substitution.on, substitution.off) - Substitutions
+  * Recoveries - `recoveries`
+  * Balls shielded - `ball.shield`
+  * Clearances - `clearances`
+  * Offside Calls - `offside.calls`
+  * Substitutions - `substitution.on` & `substitution.off`
 There will be instances where play is either stopped or peskily cut off by the broadcast.
 There will also be breaks in play.
-These instances should be noted. playcutoffbybroadcast stoppage.in.play halftime
+These instances should be noted.
+  * Play cut off by broadcast - `playcutoffbybroadcast`
+  * Halftime - `halftime`
+  * Fulltime, but with extra time on the way - `fulltime`
-(fulltime) - End of regulation, if game has not ended (end.of.1ET) - End of first extra time
+  * End of first period of extra time - `end.of.1.ET`
-(end.of.2OT) - End of second extra time, if game has not ended (end.of.match) - End of game
+  * End of second period of extra time - `end.of.2.ET`
+  * End of the match - `end.of.match`
+  * Other stoppages in play - `stoppage.in.play`
-For every single new action logged in the “poss.action” column, the value in that row’s “event” column should automatically increase by 1.
+3. For every single new action logged in the “poss.action” column, the value in that row’s “event” column should automatically increase by 1.
 If the “poss.action” column has a “-” denoting that there are additional defensive actions being credited to the event, then the value in the “event” column should remain the same.
 The idea is that a new event is only triggered by a new possessive action or something like a stoppage in play or break in broadcast.
 For every single new action logged in the “poss.action” column, log the possessing player’s name in “poss.player” and the location of the event in “poss.location.”
 In the “poss.location” column, you must type in the appropriate acronym, in italics below.
 The location is relative to the player for which you are logging it (e.g. a player is in her 18-yard box if she is defending someone in possession of the ball in the opponent’s 18-yard box, and vice versa)